There has been a great deal of discussion and controversy in the media around the use of peptides.

 The interesting thing about this is that most people who ask for them think of them as simply the latest in the ever-growing market of quick-fix magic potions.

-What Are Peptides
+Are Peptides Steroids?

 If you think of a hormone as a tree made up of many protein branches and even more peptide twigs, it’s easy to see how a hormone can have many side-effects if used wrongly.